 And last but not least, of course, is pretty much the poster boy for the show, B.A.
 Baracus.
 Played by WWF (as it was then) wrestler and Rocky III star Mr.T, B.A.was the muscle-bound African American who wore literally dozens of gold chains around his neck and took no nonsense from nobody.
 He never once lost a fight to my memory, except maybe once to a huge guy in a Mexican bar but it’s hazy.

-The dynamic between the four was superb and all this in spite of the fact Peppard wouldn’t speak directly to Mr T on the set, so pissed off was he at the fact that the ex-wrestler had become the most popular character in the show never more illustrated by the fact he featured far more prominently on my A-Team bed sheets.
+The dynamic between the four was superb and all this despite the fact Peppard wouldn’t speak directly to Mr T on the set, so pissed off was he at the fact that the ex-wrestler had become the most popular character in the show never more illustrated by the fact he featured far more prominently on my A-Team bed sheets.

 All four would generally make their way around the country in a black GMC van.
 The van itself became as an iconic a vehicle as ‘KITT’ from Knightrider (a show we’ll cover later) even though it couldn’t talk or have an opinion about things.
 Some feat.
 To this day anytime I see a black van my first thought is ‘A-Team’.
 Faceman also had his own white Corvette which was as you’d expect pretty cool and highly desirable.
 He was a ladies man after all.
 The Corvette would appear whenever Faceman had to make an impression either on some unsuspecting woman or on a bad guy type businessman he was trying to swindle.
 Even though he would often depart in the black van at an episode’s end with the rest of the team, the Corvette would still appear in later episodes.
 How it managed to relocate itself is anyone’s guess.
 Even as a 6-year-old this puzzled me.
 Maybe it was a relative of ‘KITT’.
 Or maybe they paid some unseen guy to follow them around in it.
 A fifth member of the ‘A-Team’.
 His name could be ‘Gary’ and his character bio would simply be “Unseen guy who drives the Corvette to all locations where Faceman is likely to be when he himself isn’t driving it.”
 Or maybe the script writer’s knew that people would lap it up any which way they served it so why bother to explain.
 All are feasible options.